MEET ANDREW WEBER C.C.C., C.S.L.C.

 While the government will never pass private student loan forgiveness, they did pass a law that makes settlement even more appealing for private student loan borrowers.

-Under the American Rescue Plan, private student loan cancellation/forgiveness via settlement is exempt from 1099-C taxation until 2025.
+Under the American Rescue Plan, private student loan cancellation/forgiveness via settlement appears to be exempt from 1099-C taxation until 2025.

 How Does Default And Settlement Affect Credit?